How Many Directions Determine a Shape and other Sufficiency Results for Two Topological Transforms: Uniqueness of the Distributions of Euler curves up to actions

 \section{Uniqueness of the Distributions of Euler curves up to $O(d)$ actions}

-A practical challenge in comparing two ``close'' shapes using either of the two transforms that we have discussed---the ECT or the PHT---is that the shapes should be first aligned or registered in similar poses in order to have some guarantee that the resulting transforms are close.
+In order to guarantee that two ``close'' shapes have close transforms---using either the ECT or PHT---one must first align or register the shapes' orientations in space.
 For example, if one wanted to compare simplicial versions of a lion and a tiger, we would need to first embed them in such a way that they are facing the same direction.
 To rephrase this, for centered shapes we would like to make them as close as possible by using actions of the special orthogonal group $SO(d)$.
-If we wished to optimize also allowing reflections we would like to make them as close as possible by using actions of the orthogonal group $O(d)$.
+If we wished to optimize their alignment by also allowing reflections, we would like to make them as close as possible by using actions of the orthogonal group $O(d)$.
 In general, aligning or registering shapes is a challenging problem~\cite{Puente}.